 The University also recognises that there may be circumstances where allowing a student to continue with their studies may be detrimental to their personal wellbeing or educational progression or to the wellbeing or educational experience of other members of the University community.
-In such circumstances, the student's fitness to study will be determined and, where it is found that they are not currently fit to study, their studies may be terminated or suspended.
+In such circumstances, the student's fitness to study will be determined by an impartial Fitness to Study Panel and, where it is found that they are not currently fit to study, their studies may be terminated or suspended.
 See also 5.6 Interim Suspension of Studies.